konflux-ci/architecture/ADR/partner-tasks.md

 ## Alternatives

-* Use the github.com/redhat-appstudio/build-definitions for Task submissions by partners : This is being considered in the short-term, either way, the day-to-day operations will not quite change.
+* ~Use the github.com/redhat-appstudio/build-definitions for Task submissions by partners : This is being considered in the short-term, either way, the day-to-day operations will not quite change~ - this has been promoted to be the primary design.
 * Use Tekton Hub for host Tasks : Tekton Hub is being deprecated.